brunoarpa/CartpoleRL/README.md

 # CartpoleRL
-DQN for Cartpole Using OpenAI Gymnasium and PyTorch with clear explanations
+DQN for Cartpole Using OpenAI Gymnasium and PyTorch with clear explanations as comments

 # Instructions